 About the Author

-I'm Jordan Malone-Forst, Assistant General Manager at Jay Malone Motors in Hutchinson, MN.
+I’m Jordan Malone-Forst, Assistant General Manager at Jay Malone Motors in Hutchinson, MN.
 Our family has been in the business since 2005 — and we have built our reputation on treating every customer like a neighbor, not a transaction.
-I'm proud to serve the community I grew up in as President of the Hutchinson Ambassadors and as a Board member of the Hutchinson Area Chamber of Commerce & Tourism.
-If you have questions about the 2026 Jeep Wrangler or want to talk through your options, reach out — I'd love to help.
+I’m proud to serve the community I grew up in as President of the Hutchinson Ambassadors and as a Board member of the Hutchinson Area Chamber of Commerce & Tourism.
+Meet our team or reach out — I’d love to help.